Fritxyz/fritxyz/README.md

 # 💫 About Me:
 "Hey there!
-Welcome to my GitHub! 👋 I'm Fritz, a passionate student exploring the world of programming and technology.
+Welcome to my GitHub! 👋 I'm Fritz, a passionate student exploring the world of technology.
 Here, you'll find my projects as I learn and grow in this exciting field.
 Let's connect, learn together, and have fun coding! 💻✨

 ## 🌐 Socials: